astibal/smithproxy_docs/README.md

-# smithproxy_docs
-smithproxy documentation repository
+# this is smithproxy documentation repository